 Everyone is expected to live up to the same expectations, goals, and values.
 Going along with what people say you should do when it’s not right for you is…a personal decision.
 But you deciding to bring another life into the world means that life isn’t just about you anymore.
 Now your decisions can affect at least 2 people.
 Do whatever you want to do to yourself, but forcing a baby (who will grow to be a whole adult) into a situation that isn’t stable and/or safe is potentially neglectful and abusive.
 If you ain’t ready, you ain’t ready.
 Society and the people pressuring you to have children just want cute pics and feel good moments.
 They don’t know you and your situation.
 But you can know you though.
 Take an honest look at yourself, your situation, and your expectations to see what kind of child care situation you’d be ready for (if any).

 Society isn’t the only thing influencing how you look at parenting.
 How your parents handled their relationships with you as you grew up can have a huge effect on how you see children and on what raising children means to you.
 Your parents/guardians/the adults that raised you had a huge impact on how you see the world in general, but definitely on how you view the relationship between parents and kids.
 They were the 1st relationship you ever had.
 The 1st people you had to learn how to trust.
 The relationships you had/have with them influence you on some level.
 That’s how you can find yourself saying and doing some of the same things your parents did.
 Like I talked about in the corporal punishment/humiliation series, the decisions/actions of parents can have long term effects on the child even when they grow into adults.
 Many people are still dealing with the emotional, physical, and psychological effects of their parents’ decisions.
-Like I said before, you’re making decisions for more than just you the moment you decide you want raise a child.
+Like I said before, you’re making decisions for more than just you the moment you decide you want to raise a child.

 How do you see the role of parent?
 Meaning what purpose do parents have?
 What do parents do in your opinion?
 Many people grew up in a household with parents who saw themselves as unquestioned leaders.
 A “my way or the highway” kind of parent.
 Parents with this idea of parenting expect compete obedience in exchange for providing you with your basic needs.
 Other people see the main role of parents as caregivers and caring for the child’s physical and emotional needs is a huge priority for them.
 Parents need to make personal sacrifices to provide as safe and stable a home and childhood as realistically possible.
 Also as full time coaches/trainers, parents prepare the child for their future.
-Much of your job as a parent involves actively preparing your child to be a grown adult and walking the walk so your child has someone show them the way.
+Much of your job as a parent involves actively preparing your child to be a grown adult and walking the walk so your child has someone to show them the way.
 Actions speak louder than words here.

 How do you see the role of child?
 What is the purpose of children?
 More often than not, people see kids as extensions of parents and not as individuals or as adults-in-training.
 Because most people see children as just another thing they have to do before they die (somewhere after marriage, but before retirement), kids are expected to fit into the world of parents.
 Especially once children are old enough to walk and speak, they are expected to be seen and not heard because children shouldn’t get in the way of the either parent’s life plans.
 To say it real blunt: People are generally encouraged to treat their children like accessories to show off their personal achievement in the world.
 And that’s so much pressure for both parents and their children.
 All these expectations before your child can even decide what they want to do with their life.
 Parents are trainers/coaches.
 A trainer’s job isn’t to live vicariously through their trainee.
 A coach’s job isn’t to push the athlete into doing something because it makes the coach feel comfortable or because it makes the coach look good.
-Trainers that only focus on themselves and not on the developing the skills and interests of the athletes are trash trainers.
-Those athletes probably wouldn’t be as prepared as athletes with trainers got to know them as individuals and trained them how to be the best versions of themselves.
+Trainers that only focus on themselves and not on developing the skills and interests of the athletes are trash trainers.
+Those athletes probably wouldn’t be as prepared as athletes with trainers who got to know them as individuals and trained them how to be the best versions of themselves.
 How you see the relationship with your child and how you come at the relationship affects how you will treat them, your relationship with them, how they feel about you, and how they feel about themselves and the world.
 No exaggeration.
 This 1st relationship is a big deal.
 If you come at this like your child is a tool to be used or something to show off, that definitely sets a tone.
 Versus coming at the relationship like you are open to learning about this new person and open to coaching them into adulthood.